NREL/fastsim/README.md

     conda create -n fastsim python=3.7
     conda activate fastsim

-Then, just run a pip install:
+Then, from within the top level of the folder created by the `git clone` command, just run a pip install:

-    pip install fastsim
+    pip install .

 This will install FASTSim with minimal dependencies.

-NOTE: if you are already in the FASTSim root directory (i.e. the one that houses the file `setup.py`), you can run:

-    pip install .

 FASTSim can also be installed with the `-e` option (i.e. `pip install -e fastsim`) so that FASTSim files can be editable.
 Developers will find this option handy since FASTSim will be installed in place from the installation location, and any updates will be propagated each time FASTSim is freshly imported.